Becoming a registered childminder

-What skills / qualifications you need to become a childminder
+What skills/qualifications do you need to become a childminder

 This list gives a good overview of the responsibilities of the role of a childminder.
-If you feel you have these qualities, skills and experience and/or eager to learn, then please do come along and we can guide you through the required Ofsted pre-registration training.
+If you feel you have these qualities, skills and experience and are eager to learn, then come along and we can guide you through the required Ofsted pre-registration training.

 - Advertising - to market and advertise your own business